bhansmeyer/WWDC-2021-Community-Wishlist/submission-guidelines.md

 # Submission Guidelines and Expectations

 ## Formatting
 The list is formatted using Markdown.
 For a refresher on Markdown, see [Basic Syntax](https://www.markdownguide.org/basic-syntax/).
 Basically, the text you want to serve as a link goes in brackets, and the URL itself follows immediately inside parentheses.

+For all links, please keep the lists in alphabetical order.
 For blog posts, please list the name of the author rather than the title of the post.
 For tweets, please include the author's name (if available) and username along with a link to the tweet.
 For videos, please include the title of the video and the author's name or username.